-15 SPECIFIC SAFEGUARDING ISSUES
+19 SPECIFIC SAFEGUARDING ISSUES

-15.1 Children in the court system
+- 19.1 Children in the court system - 19.2 Criminal Court

-15.2 Criminal Court

-- our school / college will do all we can in supporting any of our children / young people who are required to attend court to give evidence in criminal court.
+Our school / college will do all we can in supporting any of our children / young people who are required to attend court to give evidence in criminal court.
 We recognise that maybe because crimes were committed against them or for crimes they have witnessed.
-The age appropriate guide to support children 5-11-year olds may be accessed here. - our school / college will ensure our pupils have access to these booklets.
+Guides to support children 5-11year olds, accessed here.
+Our school / college will ensure our pupils have access to these booklets.
 They explain each step of the process and support and special measures that are available.
 There are diagrams illustrating the courtroom structure and the use of video links is explained.

-15.3 Pre-trial therapy
+19.3 Pre-trial therapy